Fehiroh/Auditory-Blacklisting/README.md

 # Auditory-Blacklisting
 This script will play an annoying sound if you have recently browsed a url containing a given string.
-For reasons covered in the about section, the code is currently set up to play an airhorn if you browse linkedin on chrome at all.
+For reasons covered in the about section, the code is currently set up to play an airhorn if you have browsed LinkeIin on Chrome.

 ## About